top of page

 Similar to many other law enforcement officers, Joe pursued further education while working as a homicide detective.
 He obtained an associate degree in criminal justice, and during this period, he also received training in Behavior Analysis and Crime Scene Analysis.
 This training led Joe to switch his major to Behavioral Science, and he holds both a bachelor's and a master's degree.

 Through his training in counseling and behavior analysis, Joe has gained firsthand knowledge of the benefits of therapy and counseling.
 He has completed training in Assisting Individuals in Crisis and Group Crisis Intervention as part of Critical Incident Stress Management.
 This training followed the ICISF model taught by NC LEAP.
+Joe is a CIT (Crisis Intervention Team) certified individual.
+This training is a specialized program designed to equip law enforcement and other first responders with the skills and knowledge to handle encounters with individuals experiencing mental health crises effectively.
 Joe is one of the few Police Officers in North Carolina who has received Basic Veterans Crisis Intervention Training.

 Joe's passion for helping people in crisis continues to grow, and he became a board member of an organization that focuses on providing peer counseling to First Responders.
 His experience in law enforcement and understanding of the stresses that come with the job make him an invaluable asset to the organization.